dhuan/giback/docs/source/usage.rst

 ssh_key
 ^^^^^^^

 Absolute path to a SSH key.
-If this paramter is not defined, your user's default SSH key will be used (like git normally does).
+If this parameter is not defined, your user's default SSH key will be used (like git normally does).

 Command Line Options